 What are the disadvantages of sunlight?

-Sunlight can cause some serious problems like fading, discoloration and fabric damages.
+Sunlight can cause some serious problems like fading, discolouration and fabric damages.
 The light that comes from the sun consists of visible lights, UVA rays, UVB rays, and infrared rays.
-Almost 45 percent of the total damage is done by UVA and UVB rays.
+Almost 45 per cent of the total damage is done by UVA and UVB rays.

-- First, sun shine is not necessary for the existence of UV rays.
-They can exist even in a cloudy day.
+- First, sunshine is not necessary for the existence of UV rays.
+They can exist even on a cloudy day.

 - Second, people like to let the sun rays into their rooms.
 One of the main functions of the window is to let sunlight into the room.
 However, long time exposure to the visible light can slowly damage your valuable properties.

 So these are the reasons why you should be thinking of installing window tinting film on your windows at home.

 It is very crucial to decide how much protection will be essential.
 Some window films block 85% UV rays which are good, but you might find it inefficient.

 If you want to prevent sun damage through your windows and maintain the original colour and reduce the fading effects of damaging UV rays, your windows at home need 99% protection.

 What about Skylights?

 Some might think that skylights can be helpful.
 It is true that they transmit a huge amount of natural light.
 But it has been found that most of the damage to furniture is caused by these lights.
 Also, they increase the room temperature.
 Most people try to avoid skylights at all costs.

 You can bring the expensive low_E (low emissivity) and energy efficient windows for your house.
 However, these windows are unable to provide protection for your furniture.
 UV rays pass through this glass easily.
 These might be helpful to maintain a comfortable temperature and lower your energy consumption.